knative/specs/specs/eventing/test-plan/README.md

 This document describes a plan for testing Knative Eventing Conformance based on the specs that can be found here: https://github.com/knative/specs/blob/main/specs/eventing

-The specs are splitted into Control Plane and Data Plane tests, this document follows the same approach and further divide the tests into further subsections.
+The specs are split into Control Plane and Data Plane tests, this document follows the same approach and further divides the tests into further subsections.

 # Control Plane